 Implications for Treatment and Management

-Understanding the role of these neurotransmitters has helped shape treatments for ADHD, which often aim to optimise the levels of these chemicals in the brain.
+Insights into these neurotransmitters have informed ADHD treatments that aim to balance their levels in the brain.
 For example, medications might enhance dopamine function to improve focus and reduce impulsivity.
 Similarly, strategies to manage anxiety and mood swings might target serotonin pathways.

 The Importance of a Holistic Approach